2 Choices – drive it or store it

 Now I live in a climate that is just 6 degrees warmer on average.

-I now live in the middle of North Carolina (Sanford, to be precise).
+I now live in the middle of North Carolina (Sanford, to be precise, in the sandhills about 40 miles south south-west of Raleigh).
 So snow and ice aren't the issue.
 We seldom get enough to worry about and it is usually gone by noon.
 Being retired means I can just defer any planned trips till it melts.
-But I'm still faced with the problem of only having summer tires and the temperatures going down below 45.
+But I'm still faced with the problem of only having summer tires and the ROAD SURFACE temperatures going down below 40.
 Summer tires lose their grip when it gets cold and the rubber (it isn't really rubber any more but we'll pretend it is) gets hard so it can't fit itself into the little nooks and crannies that are in even the smoothest road surface.
 Once the tire has to ride solely on the tops of those small road surface indentations, you lose 40-60% of your traction ... traction that helps you stop and helps you go around a curve.
-So I keep the Boxster in the garage without a cover on for those days when the temperature starts out below 40 but climbs above it in the afternoon.
+So I keep the Boxster in the garage without a cover on for those days when the temperature starts out below 40 but climbs above it in the afternoon and the sun shines on the blacktop.
 And with a Battery Maintainer on it in case I just don't use it for a few weeks or so.
-The SUV can sit outside!
+The SUV can just sit outside!

 And if you don't have a garage?